bmlanguage/bml/documentation.md

             ```baremetal
             module MyCam {
                 @arc arm {
+                   statements {
                        function void optimizeData(DataType value) {
                          if (hasDataLayoutAttribute(value, "packed")) {
                             //generate code for packed struct
                          } else {
                          // generate standard code
                          }
                     }
                   }
                 }
+            }
             ```
     *   **Linear Access Attributes:** `#linearAccess`, `#linearAccessGuaranteed(size)`.
         *   `#linearAccess`: Marks an array as being accessed sequentially.
-The compiler may use this information to perform optimizations.
+The compiler may use this information to perform optimizations or prefetching if combined with `#prefetch` attribute.
         *   `#linearAccessGuaranteed(size)`: Guarantees that the array access is linear, and the size is a compile-time constant or an identifier marked with `linearAccessGuaranteed`, which is required to generate code for hardware accelerators that perform linear memory access.
 The compiler must ensure that all accesses to that array are linear, otherwise, it is a compile-time error.
         *   When `size` is not specified, the compiler must infer it from the array declaration.
         *   Example: `uint32 safe [100] myArray #linearAccess;`, `uint32 safe[MAX_SIZE] myLinearArray #linearAccessGuaranteed(100);`, `uint32 safe[MAX_SIZE] myLinearArray #linearAccessGuaranteed;`
     *   **Circular Buffer Attribute:** `#circularBuffer`.
         *   Marks an array as a circular buffer, enabling specific code optimizations and transformations by using modulo operations or other strategies to implement a ring buffer.
+If combined with the `#prefetch` attribute it can also be used for prefetching.
         *   The compiler must verify that the size of the buffer is a power of 2, otherwise it is a compile-time error.
         *   Example: `uint32 safe [1024] myBuffer #circularBuffer;`
     *   **Read and Write Once Attributes:** `#readOnce`, `#writeOnce`